sarfaraz-magdoom/cargo-ops-dashboard/README.md

 ## What I'd do differently

 Fix the dwell-time generator before building anything on top of it.
 I built the Power BI layer first and then found the bug, which meant reworking visuals that were already finished.
-Validate the fact tables, then model.
+Validate the fact tables, then model
 ---

 ## 🔎 Selected insights (FY2015)